PabloMoose/BGL_TechTest/README.md

 ------------------------------------------------------------------------
 Overview
 ------------------------------------------------------------------------
-This readme is for the SDET Tech Test framework provided by Paul Musson Below are deatils of the automated tests created to test the Compare the Market User Stories web site.
+This readme is for the SDET Tech Test framework provided by Paul Musson.

+Below are deatils of the automated tests created to test the Compare the Market User Stories web site.